Auax/ZDeath/readme.md

 ### Permissions

-The permission to manage the game.
-Is `zdeath.admin`.
+The permission to manage the game is `zdeath.admin`.
 You can manage it with _LuckyPerms_.

 ### Commands